rsedevnet/bmsnav/README.md

 The source code for the mobile app (iOS and Android) is kept in a private repository.

-The source code for the _server_ is kept here in this repository.
+The source code for the _server_ is kept [here](https://github.com/rsedevnet/bmsnav).
 It's a Python app and packaged as a Windows executable.
 Several of the ideas are borrowed from the [kneeboard-extractor](https://github.com/root0fall/kneeboard-extractor) project by root0fall.

 #### Requirements